hbrust/microk8s-basic-workshop/coffeeshop/README.md

    to your VPX frontend VIP address.

    Now you should be able to access the these domains and applications by using port `:8080`

    * Prometheus

-   Connect to Prometheus webinterface [http://prometheus.beverages.demo:8080](http://prometheus.beverages.demo:8080) and check status of CPX exporters.
+   Connect to Prometheus webinterface [http://prometheus.beverages.demo:8080](http://prometheus.beverages.demo:8080) and check status of CPX exporters (status/targets).
 They should be in status `Up`.

-**TBD: Screenshot of Prometheus**
+  ![../images/prometheus.beverages.demo.png]

   Now you can explore metrics of Exporter in Prometheus, all metric names of CPX are starting with ˋCitrixADCˋ

   * Grafana

   Login to Grafana webinterface [http://grafana.beverages.demo:8080](http://grafana.beverages.demo:8080) with default credentials `admin/admin` and change password at first login.

+  ![../images/grafana.beverages.demo.png]

 Add a new dashboard by using menu item `+` sign and select `Import`.
-Copy the content of [adc_stats.json], paste it into the form and choose `load`.
+Copy the content of [grafana_sample_stats.json](https://raw.githubusercontent.com/hbrust/microk8s-basic-workshop/main/coffeeshop/grafana_sample_stats.json), paste it into the form and choose `load`.
 Now you you have a Dashboard showing metrics of your CPXes,

 ---